 - Less room for your personal belongings, so a declutter is essential

-Retirement villages and apartments:
+Retirement villages and apartments

-Pros to living in a retirement village:
+Pros of living in a retirement village:

 - Ready-made communities with like-minded people.

-Cons to living in a retirement village:
+Cons of living in a retirement village:

 - Depending on the package you choose, you could just end up with your bedroom and bathroom as ‘private space’ with the rest being communal.